GeorgeSchiro/GoPcBackup/README.md

             file exists to replace it.

-            In other words, with this switch set, there should always be as many files retained as there are days in ""-AgeDays"" multiplied by the frequency of backups (1440 divided by -MainLoopMinutes, see below).
+            In other words, with this switch set, there should always be as many files retained as there are days in "-AgeDays" multiplied by the frequency of backups (1440 divided by -MainLoopMinutes, see below).

         -CleanupHidden=False